Guest post by Kimmy

 For those of you out there fascinated by borders, Basel is the place to be.
 Situated on the edge of the Germany-France border, there’s a statue marking the point in which you can be standing in three different countries at the same time.
 It’s an interesting experience to be at the border between two countries, let alone three.

 Basel is also crowned the hub of art with a heap of international exhibitions going on around the year with watches, technology and artworks.
 Vendors love Basel because it’s the centre of innovation.
 Hop by anytime and you will still find an exhibition that speaks to you.
+You can also hire a Basel car service to explore around this city comfortably!

 With Zurich and Geneva often taking the thunder, it’s easy to forget that Bern is actually the capital of Switzerland.
 If you take a walk down Bern, you will see this place exactly like a Swiss city.
 Vintage buildings, walking streets with shops down in the basement, vendors selling nuts on the side of the road during a cold winter…All these are exactly how you picture a Charles Dickens’ story would be.